XiangRuan/Thesis/README.md

 ## Step of Execution

-* Download Proverif and put the verification code in the file.
+* Download ProVerif and put the verification code in the file.
 * Open cmd and enter the ProVerif folder.
 * Verify registration account：proverif  Registration.pv
 * Verify authentication payment：proverif  Authentication.pv